Requirements for a CCPR Certificate in Population Research

 Applied Event History Analysis (Sociology 213B)

-Introduction to Theory and Major Empirical Research in Social Demography (Sociology 226A and 226B)
+Introduction to Theory and Major Empirical Research in Social Demography (Sociology 226A or 226B)

 International Migration (Sociology 236A, 236B or 236C)